-#7: Utilize all the tools Instagram has to offer
+#7: Use all the tools Instagram has to offer

 - Get to know all of Instagram’s filters, special effects, and editing tools.
-Utilize your creative team to help manipulate your photos to get the most visually compelling result.
-If you’re a one-man-band, and not skilled at photo-manipulation, seek alternative opinions.
-Some of the most popular rated filters include Low-Fi, Valencia, and X-Pro II.
+Use your creative team to help manipulate your photos to get the most visually compelling result.
+I personally like to opt for editing my posts manually by brightening them, increasing the saturation and contrast, and sometimes using tilt shift to create an artsy, blurry background.
+If you’re a one-man-band, and not skilled at photo-editing, seek alternative opinions.
+Some of the most popular filters include Low-Fi, Valencia, and X-Pro II.

 - Lastly, stay Insta-smart.
 Instagram is young, hot, and growing fast, and with the success advertisers have seen thus far the platform is only going to keep catering to businesses since this is how they’ll make money as well.
 Instagram has already done a lot to support businesses on the platform with a whole section of their site dedicated to business owners and marketers.
 I’d recommend subscribing to the Instagram For Business blog to stay ahead of the game.

 “Steal ideas from other companies”: this was the advice my first manager at my first job gave me when I hit an inspirational road block.
 It is genius advice when it comes to Instagram.
 There are so many incredible brands out there on the platform and you should be following all of them.
 Follow Charity Water, GoPro, Starbucks, Adidas, Taco Bell, all of the brands listed in this article, as well as anyone in your field or a related field and copy their best strategies with your own unique spin.